Joshuapavan/Joshuapavan/README.md

 ## I'm a Student, Developer, and a Music Producer!!

 - 🌱 I’m currently learning Everything. 😅
-- 👯 I’m looking to collaborate with other Developers
+- 👯 I’m looking to collaborate with other Developers.
-- 📫 How to reach me: joshuapavan35@gmail.com
+- 📫 How to reach me: joshuapavan35@gmail.com.
 - ⚡ Fun fact: I love to travel and play Piano / Guitar.